frattalab/pipeline_iclip/README.md

 feel free to change the job name specified in the script (by default it is set to `iclip_pipeline_submit`).

-When I work out a way to get an automatic installation working, I will switcht the the classical job-submit approach.
+When I work out a way to get an automatic installation working, I will switch the the classical job-submit approach.

 ### Venting about my difficulties with setting up iCount...